Debiased regression adjustment in completely randomized experiments with moderately high-dimensional covariates: A debiased regression adjustment estimator

-where the form of $c_i$ and $c_{ij}$ will be demonstrated in the Supplementary Material.
-Apparently, the second term is of mean zero.
+Apparently, the second term {\rev on the right hand side of \eqref{eq:adjdecomp}} is of mean zero.
 For the third term, since the $Z_i$'s are just weakly dependent, one can also show that its mean is approximately zero.
 Therefore, the first term constitutes the bias.
 Based on this, we propose a new debiased ATE estimator via stripping the original $\hat{\tau}_\adj$ with an approximately unbiased estimator of the first term, which is constructed based on the observations in the two treatment arms:

-where different from $\bar{Y}(z)$, $\bar{Y}_z$ is the estimated mean using the outcome data in treatment arm $z$.
+where recall that different from $\bar{Y}(z)$, $\bar{Y}_z$ is the estimated mean using the outcome data in treatment arm $z$.
 Below we provide an asymptotic convergence guarantee of $\hat{\tau}_\db$ in the asymptotic regime $p = o(n)$.
 Our new guarantee is based on the following $4$ assumptions:

 \begin{assumption} For $z=0,1$, $r_z$ tends to a limit in $(0,1)$. \end{assumption}

 \begin{assumption} For $z=0,1$, $\sum_{i = 1}^n \left(Y_i(z)-\bar{Y}(z)\right)^2 = O(n).$ \end{assumption}

 \begin{assumption} Consider the $e_i(z)$ in~\eqref{eq:resid}, as $n \to \infty$,